QinnniQ/titanic_kaggle/README.md

 - If Python can’t import `src/`, run scripts with `python -m scripts.<name>` from repo root or `pip install -e .`.

 ## License
-MIT — feel free to use and adapt.
+feel free to use and adapt.